 Dolby Atmos takes surround sound to new heights - literally.
-First introduced to consumer electronics in 2016, Atmos adds additional surround sound channels to be reproduced above the listener.
+Atmos adds additional surround sound channels to be reproduced above the listener.
 Atmos channels are displayed as the last digit in a surround sound format.
 As an example, a 7.1.4 format would represent 7 full channel speakers (front right, center, left; surround left and right; back surround left and right) plus 1 low frequency channel, and 4 overhead Atmos channels.

 While some manufacturers offer speakers with an upward firing driver to bounce sound off the ceiling, the best performance comes from reproducing Atmos channels with in-ceiling speakers.